chanzuckerberg/napari-segmentation-workshop/_sources/onboard/gettingstarted-2.md

-# Virtual environments, and installing napari
+# Creating virtual environments and installing napari

 ## Creating a virtual environment